kasouza/klib/README.md

 cmake .. && cmake --build
 ```

-Then link it to your project.

-It's all posible to simple add as a library directly to you CMake project with target_link_libraries.
+It's also posible to simple add as a library directly to you CMake project with target_link_libraries.